kylemcdonald/ofxEdsdk/readme.md

 Following these steps will include Canon's developer library and this wrapper for all its functions for use in OF.
 You should be able to run the blank project successfully.

-ofxEdsdk is tested with v2130 of the EDSDK library on OSX
+ofxEdsdk is tested with Canon SDK 2.14, on both OS X and Windows 8.1.